lamhq/tech-notes/pages/devops/aws/analytics/lake-formation/tutorials/s3-data-lake.md

   ]
 }
 ```
+- `s3:GetObject`: principals (Glue crawler) need to read all data files in an S3 path to build the metadata for data catalog table
-- You need to grant `s3:ListBucket` action to the whole bucket
+- `arn:aws:s3:::test-bucket`: the action `s3:ListBucket` need to be granted to the whole bucket

 ### Register location